dguo/dotfiles/systems/mac/README.md

     * Turn off "Snap windows by dragging"
     * Turn off "Cycle across displays on repeated left or right commands"
     * Turn on "Check for updates automatically"
-* 1Password
-    * Sign in
-    * Turn off "Open 1Password in the background when you log in"
-    * Don't enable the extension helper when prompted
-* Bitwarden
-    * Sign in
 * Docker
     * Sign in
     * Set resource limits